Talagad: History

 It is not known who built this fort.
 In the 16th century, this fort was under the control of Adilshah of Bijapur.
-Shivaji won this fort in 1648.
-In 1659 this fort was encircled by troops of Siddhi of Janjira when Afzalkhan had tried to kill Shivaji at Pratapgad.
-However Shivaji killed Afzalkhan and knowing this Siddhi also returned with the troops to Janjira.
-In the Purandar treaty, Shivaji kept this fort with himself along with 11 other forts while surrendering the other forts.
-After the death of Shivaji this fort was captured by Siddhi.
+Chhatrapati Shivaji maharaj won this fort in 1648.
+In 1659 this fort was encircled by troops of Siddhi of Janjira when Afzalkhan had tried to kill Chhatrapati Shivaji maharaj at Pratapgad.
+However Chhatrapati Shivaji maharaj killed Afzalkhan and knowing this Siddhi also returned with the troops to Janjira.
+In the Purandar treaty, Chhatrapati Shivaji maharaj kept this fort with himself along with 11 other forts while surrendering the other forts.
+After the death of Chhatrapati Shivaji maharaj this fort was captured by Siddhi.
 In 1735 Bajiro peshwa-I captured this fort under Maratha rule.
 Finally, Col. Prother captured this fort in 1818.
 It is also said that the clothes which were worn by Chhatrapati Shivaji during his coronation were brought from this fort.

 Places to see

 The long fortification around the narrow strip of Machi is in good condition.
 There are many rock cut water cisterns on the Balekilla hill.
 There is an idol of Veer maruti near the main gate.
 The toilet block on the fortification are also seen.
 The fortification is in two layers.
 From the top of the fort Ghosale gad is clearly visible.
 There are four water storage on the top of the fort.
 Kuda caves are near the fort.
-There are many more tourist place you could visit when you explore this Talagad trek. this list include Wave Dam, Chandika Temple, kude caves, Murud Janjira, Forests Hill Tala and many religious temple in village Tala.
+There are many more tourist places you could visit when you explore this Talagad trek.
+This list includes Wave Dam, Chandika Temple, kude caves, Murud Janjira, Forests Hill Tala and many religious temple in village Tala.
 The Talagad gives a very beautiful glimpse of scenery from the top even in summers and rainy season, which attracts many trekkers.